 Research projects funded by the ERC can last up to five years and can cover frontier research in any scientific domain, including social sciences, humanities and interdisciplinary studies.
-The grants may help both emerging research leaders ('ERC Starting Grants' and 'ERC Consoldiator Grants') and already well-established and recognised scientists ('ERC Advanced Grants').
+The grants may help both emerging research leaders ('ERC Starting Grants' and 'ERC Consolidator Grants') and already well-established and recognised scientists ('ERC Advanced Grants').

 Applications can be submitted when an ERC call for proposals is opened.
 For successful applicants an agreement is then signed between the ERC and the institution that will host your research project ("Host Institution") in an EU Member State or an Associated Country.